-Additional resources are available on CFSC's website at www.cafiresafecouncil.org/2018grantprogram to assist you in completing the application.
+Additional resources are or will soon be available on CFSC's website at https://cafiresafecouncil.org/grants-and-funding/open-grant-programs/2020-sfa-grant-program/to assist you in completing the application.

-- 1. 2018 Grant Application Training Handbook - 2.
-2018 Grant Application Workshop PowerPoint Slideshow
+- 1. 2020 Grant Application Training Handbook - 2.
+2020 Grant Application Workshop PowerPoint Slideshow - 3.
+2020 Grant Application Planning Tool.